 Applicants should have a college major or equivalent coursework as a foundation for the death scene investigation track.
 Recommended college majors include biology, human anatomy, histology, microbiology, physical anthropology or physiology.

 Applications are considered year-round on a space-available basis.
 Application materials are submitted through the OSU Graduate College.

 The master’s program curriculum offers a solid background in forensic sciences and specialized courses forensic pathology, forensic toxicology and forensic victimology.

-- Satisfactory completion of 39 graduate credit hours, a research project, participation in graduate seminars and comprehensive exam.
+- Satisfactory completion of 39 graduate credit hours and a capstone exam.

 - Must maintain a 3.0 or better GPA

 - 7 years maximum time to complete the program